How Do I Know If A Paypal Email Is Fake Or Real

 These messages and emails are constructed on purpose by the scammers so that out of greed users would fall into the trap and lose their money and privacy.
 This problem has been increasing constantly.

-How to Report fake PayPal Emails:
+How to Report Fake PayPal Emails:

 If you’ve received fake emails that claim to be from PayPal but are scam emails, you need to report those emails and address the issue to PayPal about it.